 Caffeine in Black Coffee

-It’s hard to give an exact measurement of caffeine in back coffee because it really will vary depending on the type of coffee, how you brew it, and how strong you like your brew.
-Generally speaking, an espresso will contain roughly 60-80 mg caffeine.
-Filter coffee will range from 70-140 mg caffeine while a French press coffee will have around 80-135 mg.
-Turkish coffee has the highest amount of caffeine 160-240 mg and the caffeine levels in a percolator brew can vary vastly, between 64-272 mg.
+It’s hard to give an exact measurement of caffeine in black coffee because it really does vary depending on the type of coffee, how you brew it, and how strong you like your brew.
+Generally speaking, an espresso will contain roughly 60-80 mg of caffeine.
+Filter coffee will range from 70-140 mg of caffeine, while French press coffee will have around 80-135 mg.
+Turkish coffee has the highest amount of caffeine, 160-240 mg, and the caffeine levels in a percolator brew can vary vastly, between 64-272 mg.